Refined Coxeter polynomials: Coxeter polynomials

 Let $K$ be a field and let $\cD$ be a triangulated $K$-linear category with suspension functor $\Sigma$.
 Assume that for any $M, N \in \cD$, \begin{itemize} \item $\dim_K \Hom_{\cD}(M,N) < \infty$ (i.e.\ $\cD$ is \emph{$\Hom$-finite}),

 \item $\Hom_{\cD}(M, \Sigma^i N)$ vanishes for all but finitely many elements $i \in \bZ$. \end{itemize} Then one can consider the expression

-which descends to give a well-defined bilinear form with integer values on the \emph{Grothendieck group} $K_0(\cD)$, known as the \emph{Euler form}.
+which induces a well-defined bilinear form with integer values on the \emph{Grothendieck group} $K_0(\cD)$, known as the \emph{Euler form}.
 Recall that $K_0(\cD)$ is the quotient of the free abelian group generated by the set of isomorphism classes $[M]$ of objects $M \in \cD$ by its subgroup generated by the expressions $[M] - [L] - [N]$ for all the distinguished triangles $L \to M \to N \to \Sigma L$ in $\cD$.

 Any $K$-linear triangulated functor $F \colon \cD \to \cD'$ induces a map $[F] \colon K_0(\cD) \to K_0(\cD')$.
 If $F$ is an equivalence, the map $[F]$ is an isomorphism which is moreover an isometry of the corresponding Euler forms, i.e.\ $\langle [F]u, [F]v \rangle = \langle u, v \rangle$ for any $u,v \in K_0(\cD)$.